INTRODUCTION OF PETRA TOURS DIVISION OF GO JORDAN TRAVEL and TOURISM

-How do you describe the beauty of this lost city, or the aura that surrounds it?
-Although much has been written about Petra, nothing really prepares you for this amazing place.
-It has to be seen to be believed.
-Entering via the Siq only heightens the anticipation of what lies ahead.
-Magnificent buildings carved from the rock faces by skilled craftsmen are but one aspect of Petra.
-As you wander through the city, marvel at the size and height of the pillars at the Great Temple, the intricate mosaics on the floor of the Byzantine Church, the beautiful colours in the rocks.
+How can you describe the beauty of this lost city or its aura?
+Many have attempted to capture Petra’s charm in words; all of them have failed.
+The only way to appreciate this fantastic place is to see it yourself.
+When you enter through the Siq, you’ll be more excited about what lies ahead.
+Magnificent buildings carved from rock by skilled craftsmen are only one aspect of Petra; as you wander through the city, marvel at the size and height of the pillars at the Great Temple, the intricate mosaics on the floor of the Byzantine Church, and the beautiful colours in the rocks.

-The Nabataean Empire was large and at the height of its power, extended as far north as Damascus.
-The first king to rule the Nabataeans was Aretas I in 169BC with the final king Rabbel II ceding the empire to Trajan in 106 AD, at which time it became the Roman province of Arabia Petraea.
+The Nabataeans were great people who expanded their empire as far north as Damascus.
+Their first king was Aretas I, who ruled in 169BC, and their last king Rabbel II ceded the kingdom to Trajan in 106 AD, at which time it became the Roman province of Arabia Petraea.

-Petra was chosen as the capital of their Empire due to its strategic location on the major trade routes and also because the surrounding mountains provided a natural barrier from invaders.
-The main entrance, the Siq, a narrow chasm winding for over 1 kilometre through the mountains, was easy to protect and defend against invaders.
+Petra’s strategic location on the major trade routes, and its natural barrier of mountains, made it a natural choice for the capital of their empire.
+Moreover, the Siq, a narrow chasm winding for over 1 kilometre through the hills—was easy to protect and defend against invaders.

-One reason for the Nabataeans success was their ability to create sophisticated water supply systems with channels and cisterns.
-As the city of Petra expanded, the demand for fresh water increased exponentially.
-The two natural springs within the city could not provide sufficient water for everyday use by the inhabitants, supplying the public baths as well as in the construction of the buildings.
-A channel was cut from the springs at the top of Wadi Musa bringing a steady supply of water to the city.
-Large cisterns, lined with plaster, were cut into the rocks surrounding the city to store excess water.
-Even today many of these channels can still be seen, especially as you walk through the Siq.
-The springs seem to have been holy places, for many have traces of buildings close by which could have been shrines to the goddess Allat.
+The Nabateans’ success was partly due to their ability to create sophisticated water supply systems.
+As Petra grew, the demand for freshwater increased exponentially—but the two natural springs within the city could not provide enough for everyday use by the inhabitants, supplying the public baths and the construction of the buildings.
+So a channel was cut from the springs at the top of Wadi Musa, bringing a steady water supply to Petra.
+In addition, large cisterns, lined with plaster, were cut into rocks surrounding Petra to store excess water.
+Even today, many of these channels can still be seen, especially as you walk through what is called The Siq.
+The springs seem to have been holy places; many have traces of buildings close by, which could have been shrines dedicated to the goddess Allat.

-Whilst they developed their own style of architecture it is clearly evident that they adopted many Greek and Assyrian designs as a result of contact with the outside world.
-However once Petra was absorbed into the Roman Empire, they adapted their architecture accordingly although still maintaining their own individuality.
-The city continued to prosper until the 3rd Century AD when the easier Red Sea trade route became more popular than the overland route through Arabia.
-Sometime during the 4th or 5th Century Christianity came to Petra Some of the largest tombs, in particular the Urn Tomb, were cleared out and converted into churches, and one part of the city is referred to today as Haret el Nasara, or Christian quarter, because of the crosses carved on the tombs.
-But as the number of caravans passing through Petra declined so, too, the city’s prosperity and many inhabitants moved.
-In 363 an earthquake destroyed many buildings.
-By the time of the Arab conquest in the 7th Century, very few people remained and following another massive earthquake in 747 AD, Petra was abandoned.
+The Nabataeans, who developed their style of architecture, adopted many Greek and Assyrian designs as a result of contact with the outside world.
+The Nabataeans also adapted their architecture once Petra was absorbed into the Roman Empire; however, they still maintained their individuality by integrating Roman styles with their native Arabian ones.
+The city continued to prosper until the 3rd Century AD, when the easier Red Sea trade route became more popular than the overland route through Arabia.
+Christianity came to Petra sometime during the 4th or 5th Century but didn’t make an impact until the 6th Century when many of the tomb residents converted their ancient pagan tombs into churches.
+One part of Petra was called Haret el Nasara, or Christian quarter, because of the crosses carved on tombs there.
+But after the number of caravans passing through Petra declined, so did Petra’s prosperity, and many inhabitants moved.
+An earthquake destroyed many buildings in 363, and another massive earthquake in 747 AD caused Petra to be abandoned.

-Petra became a forgotten city and a legend of mystery.
-Although explorers sought to locate Petra, the few inhabitants in the surrounding districts protected its location until 1812 when Swizz explorer Johann Ludwig Burckhardt, under the guise of wanting to visit Aaron’s tomb, tricked some local Bedouins into revealing the city’s location.
-From the moment you enter Petra Archaeological Park, you will be mesmerized by this city and the people who built and inhabited it.
+When the city of Petra was rediscovered in 1812, it was a legend of mystery.
+Even though explorers sought to locate this lost city, the few inhabitants in the surrounding districts protected its location until then.
+When you enter Petra Archaeological Park, you will be mesmerized by this city and the people who built and inhabited it.
 But the main street is only part of Petra.
-All the valleys leading away from the city were inhabited and there are a myriad of houses, etc built into the rock faces to explore.
+All the valleys leading away from the city were occupied, and there are a myriad of houses, etc., built into the rock faces to explore.

-Make sure you don’t miss the High Place of Sacrifice with its fantastic views over the city, and Ad-Deir (the Monastery) from where you can see Wadi Araba.
+Ensure you don’t miss the High Place of Sacrifice with its fantastic views over the city and Ad-Deir (the Monastery) from where you can see Wadi Araba.
 Although both require climbing many steps, take your time and enjoy the fabulous vistas along the way.

-What an extraordinary place this must have been when created by the Nabataeans and enhanced by the Romans.
-This UNESCO site is now justifiably listed as one of the New Seven Wonders of the World.
-There is so much to see that one day is really not enough.
-Do yourself a favor and allow at least 2 full days to discover this amazing destination.
-Any of our offered itineraries can be adjusted to include extra days in Petra.
+Petra is an amazing archaeological site, once listed as one of the New Seven Wonders of the World.
+It was created by the Nabataeans and enhanced by the Romans.
+Today, it is a UNESCO World Heritage Site.
+There is so much to see that one day is not enough.
+Do yourself a favour and allow at least two full days to discover this fantastic destination.
+Our itineraries can be adjusted to include extra days in Petra.

 PETRA BY NIGHT – JORDAN